 - Tax returns or other official records showing the financial worth of the dead individual to his or her dependents

-- Paychecks and other records from work showing how much the person made, allowing you to calculate the potential lost wages the death represents
+- Paychecks and other records from work showing how much the person made, allowing you to calculate the potentially lost wages the death represents

 To amass all of the right records, in the limited time allotted for you to bring a case, while simultaneously going through the greatest tragedy (or one of the greatest) of your life is no small feat.
 That’s just one reason why you should consider representation.